Real Estate Appraisals: A Primer

 Valuation Using the Income Approach

-A third way of valuing approach to value is sometimes used when a neighborhood has a measurable number of renter occupied properties.
-In this scenario, the amount of income the property generates is factored in with income produced by neighboring properties to determine the current value.
+A third way of valuing a property is sometimes employed when an area has a reasonable number of rental properties.
+In this scenario, the amount of revenue the property generates is factored in with other rents in the area for comparable properties to determine the current value.

 Reconciliation

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Appraisal Metrics will help you attain the most accurate property value, so you can make the most informed real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
+It is important to note that while the appraised value is probably the strongest indication of what a property is worth, it probably will not be the price at which the property closes.
+Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+At the end of the day, an appraiser from Appraisal Metrics will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.